- This event has passed.

 In order to better constrain the seismic cycle associated with young and reactivated unstripping faults in an intraplate context, the work I will present is based on the Petrinja fault and the 2020 earthquake.
 The focus is on the modalities of stress accumulation and release at complementary time scales, from coseismic rupture to topographically recorded cumulative deformation.

-The surface coseismic deformation field related to the 2020 earthquake is constrained by GNSS measurements from civilian near-field networks, but also InSAR data and optical image correlation (Pleiades and Worldview satellites).
-These geodetic data are inverted in order to characterise the seismic source, and compared to surface ruptures collected in the field in order to assess the location of the deformation.
-Elastic inversion of the geodetic benchmarks reveals that the rupture occurred on a sub-vertical fault, at shallow depth ( 70% of the slip is likely to be distributed at the surface.
-The joint inversion of geodetic landmarks, optical image correlation and InSAR data will allow us to strengthen our understanding of the source of the 2020 earthquake.
+The coseismic surface deformation field associated with the 2020 earthquake is constrained by GNSS measurements from civilian near-field networks, as well as InSAR data and correlation of optical images (Pleiades and Worldview satellites).
+These geodetic data are inverted to characterise the seismic source, and compared with surface ruptures collected in the field to assess the location of the deformation.
+Elastic inversion of the geodetic benchmarks reveals that the rupture occurred on a sub-vertical fault, at shallow depth ( 70% of the slip is probably distributed at the surface.
+The joint inversion of geodetic landmarks, optical image correlation and InSAR data will enable us to strengthen our understanding of the source of the 2020 earthquake.

-In parallel, the morphotectonic analysis of the Petrinja fault allows us to quantify the cumulative deformation along this fault, and thanks to the dating of certain geomorphological markers (alluvial cones and terraces) we seek to constrain its loading speed.
-Based on field observations and high resolution topographic data (LiDAR and Pleiades tri-stereo DTM), we have accurately mapped the fault trace, highlighted in several places by the offset of geomorphological markers (incisions, terraces and alluvial fans) which have recorded cumulative displacements ranging from 5 to > 50 m and potentially up to ~180 m.
+At the same time, morphotectonic analysis of the Petrinja fault is enabling us to quantify the cumulative deformation along this fault, and by dating certain geomorphological markers (alluvial cones and terraces) we are seeking to constrain its loading rate.
+Using field observations and high-resolution topographic data (LiDAR and Pleiades tri-stereo DTM), we have accurately mapped the fault trace, highlighted in several places by the offset of geomorphological markers (incisions, terraces and alluvial fans) which have recorded cumulative displacements ranging from 5 to > 50 m and potentially up to ~180 m.
 The mapped fault is discontinuous, with deformation absorbed by a series of small segments (< 5 km).
-This probably reflects recent transpressive deformation marked by an immature fault system, consistent with the seismologically derived source parameters of the 2020 earthquake.
-Some markers were dated (14C on coals and cosmogenic nuclide 36Cl for carbonate deposits) to estimate the slip rate of the fault, and preliminary results still suggest a long-term slip rate of the order of 1 mm/yr in the central zone.
+This probably reflects recent transpressive deformation marked by an immature fault system, in agreement with the seismologically derived source parameters of the 2020 earthquake.
+Some markers have been dated (14C on coals and cosmogenic nuclide 36Cl for carbonate deposits) to estimate the slip rate of the fault, and preliminary results suggest a long-term slip rate of around 1 mm/yr in the central zone.

-Finally, the 2020 surface rupture mainly affected the northern section of the Petrinja Fault, while the mapped cumulative displacements appear to be larger along the southern section.
-A better knowledge of the seismic history of the whole fault system is therefore crucial for the assessment of seismic risk in this region.
+Finally, the 2020 surface rupture mainly affected the northern section of the Petrinja fault, while the cumulative displacements mapped appear to be greater along the southern section.
+A better understanding of the seismic history of the entire fault system is therefore crucial for assessing the seismic risk in this region.

 This seminar is open to everyone and will also be accessible via zoom with the following link: https://univ-amu-fr.zoom.us/j/85025661948?pwd=K09LZGx5OWF6cm11UXYxSEFmVm9oZz09